Guide on wellbeing: procrastination

 Procrastination is often accompanied by harsh self-criticism.
 It’s very common to think of yourself as lazy or inefficient when you notice that you’re avoiding work.
 However, this kind of harsh self-criticism is not only useless in terms of your productivity, but even actively harmful to both your health and your ability to get things done.

 The human body contains an autonomous nervous system.
-This system helps us stay alive through contributing to the production of different emotional states, that tend to lead to different actions.
+This system helps us stay alive through contributing to the production of different emotional states, which tend to lead to different actions.
 The threat system is an important part of the autonomous nervous system.
 We can divide this system into two parts: fight/flight and freeze/please and appease.
 In addition to the threat system, we also have a safety system, that produces pleasant emotions, such as feelings of wellbeing.
 The safety system directs us to connect with others.
 Procrastination is connected to the body’s natural defence measure that is caused by the experience of excessive pressure.

 Starting a task becomes possible when we feel enough incentive to do it.
 It’s easier to start a task when it is clearly defined.
 The more pressure we experience, the more our stress levels rise, but if our assignment is clear enough and we feel like we have the capacity to do it, we can take action even if we feel slightly uneasy.